There are so many elements that you need to manage while running a political campaign.

 The effective analysis is the combination of the previous two and is good for your daily reports.

-All things considered, the added value that media monitoring brings to your political campaign is extremely important.
+All things considered, the added value that media monitoring brings to your overall political campaign analytics is extremely important.

 It can save you money, it can save your reputation, it can give you information that is vital for making good strategic moves…